walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

     <figcaption>Read Data with Missing Entries</figcaption>
 </figure>

-In order to work with PySpark, we convert the Pandas data frame into a Spark data frame.
-We need to divide the datetime by 10^9 since the unit of time is different for pandas datetime and spark.
+To parallelize the data set, we convert the Pandas data frame into a Spark data frame.
+Note, that we need to divide the datetime by 10^9 since the unit of time is different for pandas datetime and spark.
 We also add the column 'readtime_existent' to keep track of which values are missing and which are not.

 ```python